Kshukla10/ai201-project3-takemeter/README.md

 An immediate emotional response to a specific match event, result, or piece of news.
 Little to no argument — the post is expressing a feeling in the moment.

 **Example 1:**
-> "I cannot believe we just conceded in the 94th minute.
-This club will actually kill me."
+> "Shocking game but probably the most fun I've had watching outside of the Sweden game.
+The ref when announcing the red card had me in tears."

 **Example 2:**
-> "THAT BELLINGHAM GOAL.
-INSANE.
-ONE OF THE BEST IN UCL HISTORY."
+> "Incredible.
+Fans and manager crying.
+This is what tournament ball is about."

 ---

 ## Data Collection

-**Source:** r/soccer comment sections, collected manually from public threads.
+**Source:** r/soccer comment sections, collected manually from public match threads during the 2024 FIFA World Cup group stage.

 **Thread types used:**
-- Match threads and post-match threads (primary source of `reaction`)
+- Live match threads and post-match threads (primary source of `reaction`) — e.g., Ecuador vs Curaçao, Turkey vs Australia
-- "Unpopular opinion" and player debate threads (primary source of `hot_take`)
+- In-thread debate comments on refereeing, tactics, and player performance (primary source of `hot_take` and `analysis`)
-- Tactical discussion posts and long-form analysis threads (primary source of `analysis`)
+- Tournament discussion threads on VAR, cooling breaks, and group stage format (mixed source across all three labels)

 **Labeling process:** Each comment was read individually and assigned one label using the decision tree: (1) Is this reacting to a specific event? → `reaction`.
 (2) Does it cite specific supporting evidence? → `analysis`.
 (3) Otherwise → `hot_take`.